The Federal Bank Limited (NSE: FEDERALBNK) Q3 2026 Earnings Call dated Jan. 16, 2026

 Operator

 Thank you.
-The next question is from the line of Gaurav Jani from Prabhu Dasiladar.
+The next question is from the line of Gaurav Jani from Prabhudas Lilladher.
 Please go ahead.

 Unidentified Participant

-Yeah, I mean I thought we already answered that, that we continue to work on the liability makes, asset makes, all of that and therefore we all that will be new, accretive and that’s our effort.
+Yes.
+I mean, I thought we already answered that, that we continue to work on the liability mix, asset mix, all of that.
+And therefore, we — all that will be NIM accretive and that’s our effort.
 But yes, the repo rate cut will play out fully in the next quarter.
 So there will be a negative impact of that.
 We’ll have to look at how we can mitigate that.

 Unidentified Participant

-Secondly sir, on the, you know, TD rate cuts, right.
-So the first tranche of repo rate cuts that happened followed was followed by, you know, system wide TD rate cuts.
-So you know, what is your sense on further TD rate cuts?
+Sir, secondly, sir, on the TD rate cuts, right?
+So the first tranche of repo rate cuts that happened followed — was followed by system-wide TD rate cuts.
+So what is your sense on further TD rate cuts?
 Is that possible?

-Yes and no. So there are in fact after the last rate cut the drops in rates, of course savings rate did not drop at all.
-Term deposit rates, very moderate cuts have happened.
-Not as much as the repo rate cut, but lower cuts have happened.
-But not fully reflective of the repo rate cut.
-Yes, but increasingly, as you know the market after the last rate rate cut, actually the bond markets
+Yes and no. So there are — in fact, — after the last rate cut, the drops in rates — of course, savings rate did not drop at all.
+Term deposit rates, very moderate cuts have happened, not as much as the repo rate cut, but lower cuts have happened, but not fully reflective of the repo rate cut, yes.
+But increasingly, as you know, the market after the last rate cut, actually, the bond markets have hardened, rates have hardened.
+So the opportunity to cut rates was lower post the last rate cut.
+And that’s true for the entire sector.

 Unidentified Participant